Project Management is far from an exact science. What is effective in one organization certainly can rarely be strictly duplicated in another.

 With BrightWork, the templates you use to create your project sites exist as actual sites, unlike with out-of-the-box SharePoint where they just exist as files in a library.
 This means you can inspect the template before you use it to make sure it fits your needs.

-Start with a Project Management Template
+Start with the Free Project Management Template from BrightWork

-Let’s take a look at some of the templates on the BrightWork Template Spectrum:
+Let’s take a look at some of the templates on the BrightWork Template Spectrum.

 Once you are comfortable managing individual projects, you or your stakeholders are eventually going to need broader, cross-project visibility.